-The weatherman forecasts yet more triple digit temperatures all week for our part of Northeast Texas so I’ll be cooking outside whenever possible to keep that cooking heat outside and not in my kitchen.
-I love my solar oven and I use it often, both in the summer and winter seasons. (for those of you asking, I have a Sun Oven brand * solar oven and I LOVE IT!)
-I love BBQ pork sandwiches in the summertime and today seems like the perfect day to indulge!
+The weatherman forecasts yet more triple digit temperatures all week for our part of Northeast Texas.
+So I’ll be cooking outside whenever possible to keep that cooking heat outside and not in my kitchen.
+I love my solar oven and I use it often, both in the summer and winter seasons. (for those of you asking, I have a Sun Oven brand solar oven and I LOVE IT!)
+I love BBQ pork sandwiches in the summertime.
+Today seems like the perfect day to indulge!

 Then I placed the covered pan in my solar oven around 2:30 in the afternoon and pointed the reflectors toward the sun.
 I adjusted the oven about every hour or so to track the sun & keep the temps around 350 degrees.

-I let the meat cook until around 5, although cook time in a solar oven depends upon how often you move the oven to track the sun, whether or not there is cloud cover partially obscuring the sun, etc. Mine was done in about 2 – 2.5 hours.
+I let the meat cook until around 5.
+Cook time in a solar oven depends upon how often you move the oven to track the sun, whether or not there is cloud cover partially obscuring the sun, etc. Mine was done in about 2 – 2.5 hours.

 I brought the pan inside, drained what little fat was present and took the garlic cloves & sent them through the garlic press and stirred them back into the cooked pork.
 Now I add some BBQ sauce and bring out some soft hamburger buns.
 A healthy dollop on the bun and a few freshly-sliced onion rings and some zesty jalapeno slices from the garden and we’re good to go.
 I love solar cooking!

 You can see our other SOLAR cooking articles here

 C’mon by & sit a spell!
 Come hang out at our ~TMH~ Facebook Page – it’s like sitting in a front porch rocker with a glass of cold iced tea – lots of good folks sharing!
 You can also follow along on Pinterest, Twitter or GooglePlus.